ff13dfly/cApp/README.md

 - ext:  Array like [ Anchor, ...
 Anchor ]
   cApp extend function file.
 JS file normally.

+- lang: Data language
+  cApp data language, used to filter data.

 - params: Object
   cApp params, when type is "DATA" and "app" is not empty